nus-cs2103-AY2324S1/tp/docs/team/howenc.md

 - **Enhancements to existing features**:

-  - to be added soon
+  - Configured the model and storage to support Meetings.

 - **Documentation**:

-  - to be added soon
+  - Updated README

 - **Community**: